megumin00/Logbot/README.md

 user commands(anyone can use these(you pleb)):

-;help                                   - it gives you help? its kinda obvious?
+;help                                   - displays help menu

 ;ping                                   - replies with pong